retorquere/callerid/README.md

-# Simple Caller ID App
+# Corporate Caller ID App
 Here at SimpleNexus, we sell software to mortgage companies.
 These companies can have hundreds of loan officers, and thousands of users.
 Company admins and especially loan officers wanted a way to differentiate between their app users and spam calls.